Portfolio till 31 December 2019

 The Commercial Real Estate (CRE) segment, which at the time of the transfer comprised 3,512 individual exposures and thus made up almost half of all acquired positions in the overall portfolio, has been reduced at the fastest pace since FMS-WM was established, helped in part by the positive market environment and the short remaining maturities of the loans.

-The Infrastructure segment, which still made up around 14% of the remaining portfolio at the end of 2018, was reduced from EUR 10.1 billion at the beginning of 2018 to EUR 9.5 billion at year-end
+The Infrastructure segment still makes up around 14% of the remaining portfolio at the end of 2019.

-At the end of 2018, one-third of the overall portfolio was invested in the Structured Products segment.
-This sub-portfolio decreased from EUR 24 .1 billion at the beginning of 2018 to EUR 23.1 billion at year-end.
+At the end of 2019, one-third of the overall portfolio was invested in the Structured Products segment.

 DEPFA Bank plc

 The wind-up of Irish DEPFA Group is making progress.
-DEPFA Group’s total assets decreased by 68% since 2014 and the Tier 1 capital (CET1) ratio rose to 109,2% as at the end of 2018.
+Helped by the transactions carried out with FMS-WM in 2019, the DEPFA Group’s total assets fell by a further EUR 6.5 billion to EUR 8.9 billion as at the end of 2019 and the Tier 1 capital (CET1) ratio rose to 152,3% as at the end of 2019.

 When examining the possibility of acquiring the DEPFA Group, FMS-WM had already identified value levers that would result in a more favourable outlook for the wind-up of the DEPFA Group.
 These consisted of: